emberjs/website/source/blog/2019-02-15-the-ember-times-issue-85.md

 Be kind,

-Chris Ng, Jessica Jordan, Jared Galanis the crowd and the Learning Team
+Chris Ng, Jessica Jordan, Jared Galanis, Kenneth Larsen the crowd and the Learning Team